Patient Data and Documents

 Copies of the patient documents

-If you require individual patient documents, e.g. for officials, insurance companies or private practitioners, you can fill out the Patient register data copy request form (In Finnish) and send it to the patient data archive of the respective hospital.
+If you require individual patient documents, e.g. for officials, insurance companies or private practitioners, you can fill out the Patient register data copy request form (pdf) and send it to the patient data archive of the respective hospital.
 Alternatively you can compose a free-form letter, where you should include the following information: